rsnemmen/asurv/README.md

 - `manual.txt` and `manual.tex` with the Users' Manual in ASCII and LaTeX respectively
 - `asurv.etc` with test files, subroutine list and Bug Report form.

-These files were retrieved from the [Center for AstroStatistics at PennState website](https://astrostatistics.psu.edu/statcodes/asurv) and modified to fit modern architectures.
+These files were retrieved from the [Center for AstroStatistics at PennState website](https://astrostatistics.psu.edu/statcodes/asurv) and updated to fit modern architectures.

 # Compilation